Semiclassical bounds for spectra of biharmonic operators: One dimensional biharmonic eigenvalue problems

 \item {\it Biharmonic Neumann eigenvalue problem.} The eigenvalue $0$ has multiplicity $2$ with corresponding eigenfunctions $1,x$.
 For the positive eigenvalues the eigenfunctions are of the form

 with $A=\frac{\sinh(\gamma_n)-\sin(\gamma_n)}{\cosh(\gamma_n)-\cos(\gamma_n)}$ and

 \end{itemize}

 \begin{rem} We note that the Dirichlet-Neumann and the Neumann-Dirichlet eigenvalue problems have not been described in Section \ref{sec:2} and in fact they have a completely different nature from the Dirichlet, Navier, Kuttler-Sigillito and Neumann problems.
-They can not be associated with the quadratic form \eqref{qf}, however this does not mean that there is no variational formulation for these problems (i.e., lack of self-adjointness).
-In fact, they can be understood as a ``reduction'' of a buckling-type eigenvalue problem of sixth order which has a standard variational formulation, namely problem
+They can not be associated with the quadratic form \eqref{qf}, however, they can be understood as a ``reduction'' of a buckling-type eigenvalue problem of sixth order which has a standard variational formulation, namely problem

 The weak formulation of this problem reads

 in the unknowns $\omega\in\mathbb R$, $u\in H^3((0,1))\cap H^1_0((0,1))$.
 It is standard to recast this problem to an eigenvalue problem for a compact self-adjoint operator on a Hilbert space.